How Can You Avoid Plagiarism in 2025

 NLP (Natural Language Processing) is a branch of artificial Intelligence that focuses on how AI understands and interprets human-written text.
 Think of it as teaching machines to “read” and “write” like humans do.

-It plays the part of a bridge between complex AI written text and human understanding.
-NLP’s are natural language phrases that are used by researchers to analyze large volumes of text.
+It plays the part of a bridge between complex AI-written text and human understanding.
+NLPs are natural language phrases that are used by researchers to analyze large volumes of text.
 A lot of tools these days are powered by NLP to improve the writing quality and structure of AI-written text.

-Then a professor pointed out that her essays and research papers had plagiarized content, but she didn’t know how it happened…it was unintentional plagiarism.
+Then a professor pointed out that her essays and research papers had plagiarized content, but she didn’t know how it happened it was unintentional plagiarism.
 She often used to think which part of it was plagiarized.
 Marsha needed something reliable to help her make sure that her work was original and 100% unique.
-Marsha started using Grammarly to check for plagiarism in her research paper.
+Marsha used Grammarly for plagiarism checking in her research paper.
 It flagged all the content that closely resembled other sources on the web.
-Marsha saw a noticeable improvement in her grades after this.
-Her problem was solved and so can be yours by using plagiarism checkers.

 Here are some of the best plagiarism checkers available on the web: